flozz/nautilus-terminal/.github/ISSUE_TEMPLATE/support.md

 ---
-name: Bug and support template
+name: I need help
-about: Template to use when you report a bug or need support
+about: Choose this if you need help to install/update/uninstall/use Nautilus Terminal
 title: ''
 labels: help wanted
 assignees: ''